tillkuhn/rubin/README.md

 ## Introduction

-A thin wrapper around [Confluent's  REST Proxy API (v3)](https://docs.confluent.io/platform/current/kafka-rest/api.html#records-v3) that makes it easy to send messages and events to a Kafka Topic.
+A thin wrapper around [Confluent's  REST Proxy API (v3)](https://docs.confluent.io/platform/current/kafka-rest/api.html#records-v3) that makes it easy to send events records to an existing Kafka Topic using just plain http and a couple of environment variables and arguments.

+## Why the funky name?

+Initially I thought of technical names like `kafka-record-prodcer` or `topic-pusher`, but all of them turned out to be pretty boring.
+[Rick Rubin](https://en.wikipedia.org/wiki/Rick_Rubin) was simply the first name that showed up when I googled for "famous record producers", so I named the tool in his honour, and also in honour of the great Albums he produced in the past decades.

 ## Installation and usage